Indications against dynamical CPT symmetry restoration in quantum gravity

 We thus conclude that asymptotically safe gravity likely contains both CPT symmetric theories and CPT-violating theories in its landscape.
 CPT symmetry remains intact, if the relevant, CPT-violating perturbations of the fixed point are not used in constructing RG trajectories.
 In other words, it is consistent to \emph{impose} CPT symmetry in asymptotically safe gravity, because it is not generated if CPT violation is set to zero exactly in the UV.
 However, we do not find a dynamical mechanism that would \emph{explain} why the low-energy theory is CPT symmetric, because this would require CPT-violating interactions to be irrelevant at the fixed point. \\

 \emph{Conclusions and outlook}\\ We have discovered that breaking CPT symmetry at the level of dimension-three operators in quantum gravity is only compatible with experimental bounds at the cost of extreme fine-tuning.
 The already existing problem that a dimension-three operator comes with a coupling of the order of the Planck mass is exacerbated further by quantum-gravity fluctuations \emph{reducing} the scaling dimension of the operator further and thus driving up the scaling dimension of the coupling.
+Our calculations are subject to approximations, e.g., to leading-order treatment of the gravitational sector.
+We check the robustness of these approximations in the supplemental material.
+In addition, we work in Euclidean signature, but expect that our results carry over to Lorentzian signature: within the effective-field-theory setup, gravitational physics is perturbative and the status of an analytical continuation is exactly the same as for non-gravitational QFT; within the asymptotic-safety setup explicit Lorentzian calculations support close agreement with Euclidean ones \cite{Manrique:2011jc,Fehre:2021eob,DAngelo:2023wje,Pastor-Gutierrez:2024sbt,Korver:2024sam,DAngelo:2025yoy,Pawlowski:2025etp,Saueressig:2025ypi}, see also \cite{Biemans:2016rvp,Biemans:2017zca,Knorr:2018fdu, Bonanno:2021squ,Saueressig:2023tfy} for steps towards Lorentzian signature.

 Therefore, we conclude that quantum-gravity theories must find a mechanism to preserve CPT symmetry exactly.
 Examples of such theories exist.
 For instance, in string theory, CPT symmetry is gauged \cite{Polchinski:1998rr} and must therefore -- barring anomalies rendering the theory inconsistent \cite{Dine:2004dk} -- stay an exact symmetry, even though it may be broken spontaneously \cite{Kostelecky:1991ak}.
 More broadly, the no-global-symmetries in quantum gravity has been used to argue for the gauging of CPT \cite{Harlow:2023hjb}.
 We have discovered a second example here, by finding that in asymptotically safe quantum gravity, a fixed point of the CPT-symmetry-violating terms must lie at vanishing couplings.
 It is thus consistent to set these couplings exactly to zero at all scales.